CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 Your file is named Main.java

-Your output matches Hello World <new line> hex string.
-See the output:
+Your output matches Hello World hex string.
+There is one newline after the string Hello World.

 Hello World